Calbiga

-Calbiga, officially the Municipality of Calbiga (Bungto han Calbiga; Bayan ng Calbiga), is a 4th class municipality in the province of Samar, Philippines.
+Calbiga, officially the Municipality of Calbiga (Bungto han Calbiga; Bayan ng Calbiga), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 23,310 people.
 The town is famous for the Langun-Gobingob Caves which is the largest cave system in the Philippines, reputed to be the second largest in Asia and the world's third largest karst formation.

 History

 In 1649, Calbiga was an annex or visita of Catbalogan; later in 1768, Calbiga was transferred to the jurisdiction of Umauas.
 All through Jesuit times, Calbiga remained a visita until 1772, when it had its first residential pastor, the Franciscan Fray Miguel Rico (de Jesus), O.F.M..
 Calbiga was constituted as a separate unit under the advocacy of the Anunciacion.

 In 1803, Fray Juan Caballero de Brozas, O.F.M. built a wooden church but in 1808, a typhoon destroyed this church and was rebuilt by the same Fray Brozas.
 By 1840, Brozas's second church was in bad state.

 In 1853, Fray Francisco Moreno de Montalbanejo.
 O.F.M. had gathered enough material for a stone church.
 However, Redondo (1884, 217) that the church was wood roofed with thatch.

 The Jesuits left no permanent architectural imprint in the town.

 The present barrio "Binongto-an (meaning, "once a town) was the original Calbiga settlement.
 Legend - as recorded by Atty.
 Singzon - has it that the people of Calbiga originated from two brothers, Calpis and Bituan.
 Bituan established a village near the mouth of the river while Calpis stayed upstream the exact location of the town today.
 The descendants of Bituan later abandoned the coastal village to join the descendants of Calpis.

+The territory now comprising Pinabacdao was once part of Calbiga, since its annexation in 1903 while the still-undivided Samar was reorganized, until its reorganization as a separate municipality in July 1946.

 Geography

 Barangays

 Calbiga is politically subdivided into 41 barangays.
+Each barangay consists of puroks and some have sitios.